-The need to restore a pasture happens more often than you might think.
+The need to renovate a pasture happens more often than you might think.
 If you have some pasture land that’s looking pretty run down, it’s probably in need of a little help that Mother Nature just can’t provide.
 Without some maintenance, good pasture grass and other desirable vegetation can eventually succumb to weeds.
 Bringing that pasture back to life will require some effort and investment, but the results will be worth it in the appearance, health, forage quality, and year after year performance of the pasture.

 If the pasture is still in essentially good condition, then a simple restoration or maintenance approach is appropriate.
 That means addressing some fairly basic issues like fertility, weeds, and soil pH, along with planting new seed of a variety that is the same as what is already there.